kubedb/docs/docs/guides/elasticsearch/backup/stash.md

 - **Understand the Backup and Restore Flow:** Now, you can read about how Elasticsearch backup and restore works in Stash from [here](https://stash.run/docs/latest/addons/elasticsearch/overview/).

-- **Get Started:** Finally, follow the guidelines of your desired database version to go through the steps of backup and restore process from [here](https://stash.run/docs/latest/addons/elasticsearch/).
+- **Get Started:** Finally, follow the step by step guideline to backup or restore your desired database version from [here](https://stash.run/docs/latest/addons/elasticsearch/).